capistrano/capistrano/README.md

 Capistrano enables the declaration of servers and roles, each of which may have properties associated with them.
 Tasks are then able to use these definitions in two distinct ways:

-* To execute commands on remote hosts: using the `on()` method (provided by SSHKit), and
-* To determine configurations: typically by using the `roles()` method (and relatives) outside the scope of `on()`
+* To determine _configurations_: typically by using the `roles()`, `release_roles()` and `primary()` methods.
+Typically these are used outside the scope of the `on()` method.

+* To _interact_ with remote hosts using the `on()` method

-An example of the latter would be to create a list of available web servers in order to automate the setup of an F5 pool.
+An example of the two would be to create a `/etc/krb5.conf' file containing the list of available KDC's by using the list of servers returned by `roles(:kdc)` and then uploading it to all client machines using `on(roles(:all)) do upload!(file) end`

 A problem with this arises when _filters_ are used.
-Filters are designed to limit the actual set of hosts that are used to a subset of those in the overall stage, but how should that apply to the above?
+Filters are designed to limit the actual set of hosts that are used to a subset of those in the overall stage, but how should that apply in the above case?

-If the filter applies to both the _command_ and _configuration_ aspects, any configuration files deployed will not be the same as those on the hosts excluded by the filters.
-On the other hand if the filter applies only to the _command_ aspect, then any configuration files deployed will be identical across the stage.
+If the filter applies to both the _interaction_ and _configuration_ aspects, any configuration files deployed will not be the same as those on the hosts excluded by the filters.
+This is almost certainly not what is wanted, the filters should apply only to the _interactions_ ensuring that any configuration files deployed will be identical across the stage.

-Consider also the different ways in which filters may be specified.
-Externally:
+Another type of filtering is done by defining properties on servers and selecting on that basis.
+An example of that is the 'no_release' property and it's use in the `release_roles()` method.
+To distinguish these two types of filtering we name them:

+* On-Filtering
+    Specified in the following ways:
     * Via environment variables HOSTS and ROLES
     * Via command line options `--hosts` and `--roles`
-And internally:
-* Via the `:filter` variable
+    * Via the `:filter` variable set in a stage file
+* Property-Filtering
-* Via options passed to the `roles()` method (and implicitly in methods like `release_roles()`)
+    These are specified by options passed to the `roles()` method (and implicitly in methods like `release_roles()` and `primary()`)

-Currently, when a filter is applied via __any__ of the current methods, it affects __both__ the _command_ and the _configuration_ aspects.

-For practical uses this behaviour needs refining.
-A core principle of Capistrano is that the stage file is the complete embodiment of the configuration (possibly including settings from deploy.rb and Capfile), and therefore any filtering of the configuration should be declared there.
-Put the other way, an external filter, done for the purposes of limiting which hosts commands are executed on, should not affect the overall configuration.

-So this fix makes the external filters only apply to commands issued: ie. they restrict the hosts that an `on()` method will use, the will not affect the `roles()` method.
-On the other hand internal filters will always apply

-By making this distinction two distinct usage models can be catered for.
-When a subset of servers and/or roles are deployed to:

-* With a configuration that reflects only that subset.
-This can be achieved by using the `set :filter, hosts: [a,b], roles: [:web,:app]` approach.

-* With a configuration that reflects the entire stage.
-This is useful when deploying a new server to an existing configuration.
-This can be achieved by using either of the external filtering methods.

-The former corresponds to the existing behaviour, although done slightly differently.
-The latter is new behaviour which is a more common use case.

-We also change external filters so that they can use regular expressions.
-If either a host or role name in a filter doesn't match `/^[-\w.]*$/` then it's assumed to be a regular expression.
 To increase the utility of On-Filters they can use regular expressions:
 * If the host name in a filter doesn't match `/^[-A-Za-z0-9.]+$/` (the set of valid characters for a DNS name) then it's assumed to be a regular expression.